opendocsg/slw-judgments-backfill/2013_SGHC_252/report.md

  (13) Generally in all matters not particularly mentioned in this section, in which there is any conflict or variance between the rules of equity and the rules of the common law with reference to the same matter, the rules of equity shall prevail.

 13     This argument was misconceived.
 First, it is well-settled that the defence of equitable set-off may be expressly excluded by contract (see _Pacific Rim_ at [36]).
-It will suffice if the contract contained clear words which excluded the right of set-off, either expressly or by necessary implication (see _Hiap Tian Soon Construction Pte Ltd v Hola Development Pte Ltd_ [2003] 1 SLR(R) 667 at [17]).
+It will suffice if the contract contained clear words which excluded the right of set-off, either expressly or by necessary implication (see _Hiap Tian Soon Construction Pte Ltd v Hola Development Pte Ltd_ <span class="citation">[2003] 1 SLR(R) 667</span> at [17]).

 14     Second, there was simply no conflict between a rule of equity and a rule of the common law.
 After a comprehensive review of cases establishing the defence of equitable set-off, the Court of Appeal in _Pacific Rim_ made the following observations regarding certain exceptions to the application of the defence of equitable set-off (at [37]):